Daisy Outdoor Products: Production

 Daisy is best known for their inexpensive youth BB guns, modeled after lever-action rifles.
 Perhaps the most famous of these is the Red Ryder model, which is still in production today, despite the fact that the Red Ryder comic strip was canceled in 1963.
 These simple smoothbore, spring-air BB guns fire at low velocities, and are marketed to children ages 10 and over.
 In addition to the spring air BB guns, Daisy also markets a line of multi-pump pneumatic rifles capable of firing pellets or BBs to the same age group.

 Production of the Daisy Model 25 was restarted in 2009.
 Featuring a spring feed mechanism and modeled after a pump-action shotgun with pumped cocking, the Model 25 dominated the low-price, higher-performance airgun market for over 50 years (1914–1978).

 The Powerline models are Daisy's more powerful, more accurate line of airguns, marketed to ages 16 and up.
 The Powerline rifles include multi-pump pneumatics and spring-piston break barrels, have rifled barrels designed for shooting pellets, and are capable of greater velocities than Daisy's Youth Rifles.
 Powerline pistols are multishot double-action designs, powered by CO2 powerlets or spring pistons.
 BB models are smoothbore, while pellet models have rifled barrels.
 These are styled to resemble firearms, and are often used by adults in place of firearms for inexpensive training and practice, or in jurisdictions where firearms are heavily restricted or prohibited.

 The Avanti line consists of Daisy's target guns.
 Some of the Avanti line are pellet guns, either single-stroke pneumatic or CO2-powered, with high-quality sights and built to much higher standards.
 Some models use barrels from Lothar Walther, a top European barrel maker.
 Even the least expensive Avanti model, the 717 pistol, has been used by world championship 10 m Air Pistol shooter Don Nygord to shoot a medal-winning round in a California state championship.
-The Canadian Forces adopted the Daisy/ Avanti model 853C target rifle for their cadet program's marksmanship training program, as well as competitive 10m target shooting.
+The Cadets and Junior Canadian Rangers adopted the Daisy/ Avanti model 853C target rifle for their cadet program's marksmanship training program, as well as competitive 10m target shooting.

 Daisy also makes, as part of the Avanti line, the Model 499B Champion, billed as the "world's most accurate BB gun".
 This is a true competition BB gun, with a micrometer adjustable rear peep sight, a sling, and a precision smoothbore barrel.
 It is to be used with Daisy's precision-ground steel BBs that are made for the 499.
 The 499 is unusual in that it is a single-shot, muzzleloading spring airgun.
 The 499 is most commonly used in 5 meter BB gun competitions by youth groups such as 4H and Boy Scouts.

 During the Vietnam War Daisy BB guns were used in Quick Kill training for soldiers in basic training.